Davide64-dev/FEUP_FSI_CTF/LOGBOOK4.md

 # LOGBOOK4

-This document pretends do document the work that was made (adicionar link para o enunciado)
+This document pretends to document the work that was  during week 4 of the FSI course - (link to guide) [https://seedsecuritylabs.org/Labs_20.04/Files/Environment_Variable_and_SetUID/Environment_Variable_and_SetUID.pdf]

 ## Task 1: Manipulating Environment Variables